Every performance marketer responsible for eCommerce sales needs an arsenal of approaches to drive revenue and profit.

 Now a popular approach with Amazon and many other retailers, communicating limited availability can help make people “buy now” instead of waiting or failing to convert.

 At RevLifter, we’ve helped many retailers achieve success with this strategy, often by delivering information directly from an inventory system – e.g. “Hurry!
 Just 5 left!”
-Used properly, this is a great conversion rate builder.
+Used properly, this is an effective conversion rate builder.

-Some retailers use this approach to ensure they capture a greater share of customer requirements, in exchange for a manageable discount.
+Some retailers use this approach to capture a greater order value in exchange for a manageable discount.
+It's all about structuring your promotion to give more than it takes.

 10. New customer offers